JeudiD/Ningyo/README.md

 - Users can click emojis on the embed to assign themselves roles.
 - Role assignments are persistent and stored in role_messages.json.
 - Replaced the old reaction-role system with this cleaner, more manageable structure.

+# 21. YouTube tracking added
+- /track_youtube and /remove_youtube to manage tracked channels.
+- New videos automatically detected and posted in the update channel.
+- Embed includes title, thumbnail, snippet, timestamp, and clickable link.
+- Prevents duplicate posts and works continuously in the background.